mudiboevans/Introduction_to_linux/README.md

-they contain user-specific or system-wide values that either reflect simple pieces of information (your username), or lists of useful locations on the file system
+they contain user-specific or system-wide values that either reflect simple pieces of information (your username), or lists of useful locations on the file system echo is also used to append the data to an existing file.

 ### wget command
 downloading file using the location link of a given file